Badgerati/Edison/README.md

 }
 ```

-Here you can see that this is mostly very similar to NUnit.
+Here you can see that this is similar to other test frameworks.
 Edison has been designed this way to make it easier for people to transition over.

 In the example above we have:
 * A `TestFixture` which contains multiple `Test`s to be run